 Transfo Zwevegem, a former electricity power plant, has stopped its production since 2001.
-From then on, the site was banned and neglected.
-The Municipality Zwevegem became owner of the site and since then, three partners (the municipality of Zwevegem, intercommunal organization Leiedal and the Province of West-Flanders, combined powers to reform the entire site: buildings were restored and new partners were recruited to give the site a new meaningful function.
+From then on, the site was abandoned and neglected.
+The Municipality Zwevegem became owner of the site and since then, three partners (the municipality of Zwevegem, intercommunal organization Leiedal and the Province of West-Flanders, combined forces to reform the entire site: buildings were restored, and new partners were recruited to give the site a new meaningful function.

 The process took place according to the Transfo A-B-C-D-E principle: Adventure, Business, Culture, Duurzaamheid (Sustainability), Energy education.

-At the end of the D & E - project, there will be a (technical) fully operational (DC/AC) microgrid, with a variety of participants (households, brewery, climbing hall, eventlocation, …).
-The grid (and its legal context) will function as a living lab.
+At the end of the demonstration and evaluation project, there will be a technical fully operational DC/AC microgrid, with a variety of participants: households, brewery, climbing hall, event-location… The grid and its legal context will function as a living lab.